MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 # Infoblox-monitor-subnet-changes
-Continous monitoring of corporate VLANs, using Infoblox' API: wapi
+Continous monitoring of subnets, using Infoblox' API: wapi

 ## Introduction
 ### Overview

 The purpose of the following scripts is to :

-weekly scan IPAM to detect any change in the corporate environment.
-A change is either a 'VLAN added', or a 'VLAN deleted' event.
+Query IPAM subnets, and compare to what we had the last time it was queried (ex : day before if executed everyday).
+A change is either a 'subnet added', or a 'subnet deleted' event.

 log any detected change.
 Any new change is appended to the log file gap.csv , along with the date the event has been detected by the script.